 [l] In re Preservation Alliance for Greater Philadelphia, O.C.
 No. 759 (Ct.
 Com.
 Pl. of Philadelphia County, PA June 28, 1999).
 Restatement §7.11 provides the following with respect to “Modification and Termination of a Conservation Servitude because of Changed Conditions”:

 A conservation servitude held by a governmental body or conservation organization may not be modified or terminated because of changes that have taken place since its creation except as follows:

-Patricia L. Pregmon, attorney at law, is the primary author, and Andrew M. Loza, the contributing author and editor.
-The Pennsylvania Land Trust Association published this guide with support from the William Penn Foundation, the Colcom Foundation and the Community Conservation Partnerships Program, Environmental Stewardship Fund, under the administration of the Pennsylvania Department of Conservation and Natural Resources, Bureau of Recreation and Conservation.
+Patricia L. Pregmon, attorney at law, and Andy Loza, are the authors.
+WeConservePA offers this guide thanks to support from the Colcom Foundation, the William Penn Foundation, and the Community Conservation Partnerships Program, Environmental Stewardship Fund, under the administration of the Pennsylvania Department of Conservation and Natural Resources, Bureau of Recreation and Conservation.

 Nothing contained in this or any other document available at ConservationTools.org is intended to be relied upon as legal advice or to create an attorney-client relationship.
 The material presented is generally provided in the context of Pennsylvania law and, depending on the subject, may have more or less applicability elsewhere.
 There is no guarantee that it is up to date or error free.

 Text may be excerpted and reproduced with acknowledgement of WeConservePA.